Michael Baden

 Michael M. Baden (born July 27, 1934) is an American physician and board-certified forensic pathologist known for his work investigating high-profile deaths and as the host of HBO's Autopsy.
 Baden was the chief medical examiner of the City of New York from 1978 to 1979.
-He was also chairman of the House Select Committee on Assassinations' Forensic Pathology Panel that investigated the assassination of John F. Kennedy.
+He was also chairman of the House Select Committee on Assassinations' Forensic Pathology Panel that investigated the assassinations of John F. Kennedy and Martin Luther King Jr.

 Early life and education

 Baden was born in the Bronx, New York, on July 27, 1934, to a Jewish family from Russian Poland.
 He graduated at the top of his class from the City College of New York in 1955.
 He received his medical degree from New York University School of Medicine in 1960.
 He completed a pathology residency at Bellevue Hospital.

 Professional career

 New York City

 Baden was the chief medical examiner of the City of New York from 1978 to 1979, but was removed from his position by New York City Mayor Ed Koch, after Koch had received complaints about his work, including memos from district attorney Robert Morgenthau and city health commissioner Reinaldo Ferrer, documenting their criticism of Baden for "sloppy record keeping, poor judgment, and a lack of cooperation".
 In 1979, Baden's onetime lawyer Robert Tanenbaum defended his autopsy methods, while also acknowledging his lack of cooperation with the New York establishment.
 Baden later won $100,000 in a wrongful-termination suit.
 The reinstatement was later overturned by a higher court.